KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 <figcaption>A Nguyen flavoured Git prompt</figcaption>
 </figure>

-In this image, I’m working on the "myFork" branch and I have modified and/or staged some files but I don’t have any commit to push or to pull.
+In this image, I’m working on the “myFork” branch and I have modified and/or staged some files but I don’t have any commit to push or to pull.

 To install this prompt in a linux environment, just download it somewhere and update your ~/.bashrc file to add this line: